Table of Contents

 • Among the 15 living indigenous languages in Argentina are Guaraní, Quechua, Mapudungun, Wichí and Aimara.

 • Argentina is famous for it’s football (that’s soccer for the Americans) and exports many excellent players.
-Diego Maradona and Lionel Messi are the most famous footballers in Argentine history.

 • Despite being famous for its soccer, Argentina truly dominates the sport of Polo and the country hosts the largest polo tournaments as well as producing the most world-class polo horses and players.

-• Tango is Argentina’s most popular musical export and Buenos Aires hosts the yearly Tango World Cup, but unbeknownst to most travelers, Argentine folklórica (folk music and dance) is more popular among citizens country-wide.
+Tango is Argentina’s most popular musical export and Buenos Aires hosts the yearly Tango World Cup, but unbeknownst to most travelers, Argentine folklórica (folk music and dance) is more popular among citizens country-wide.

-• Argentina was one of the first countries to legalize same-sex marriage, and did so five years before the United States.
 Today, there are 18,000 married same-sex couples in Argentina.
-Argentina’s transgender laws are some of the most progressive in the world.
+Argentina’s transgender laws are also some of the most progressive in the world.

-• The Catholic Church plays an important role in Argentina and abortion remains illegal.
 Although Argentina enjoys a universal public health system there was no program in place to provide contraception until 1996.

-• Argentina was one of the first five countries in the world, and the third country in the Americas, after Canada and the United States, to start a national park system.
 Argentina’s first national park, Nahuel Huapi National Park remains a popular destination in Patagonia.
 The waterfalls of Iguazú Falls in Iguazú National Park, the second national park founded in the country is another bucket list destination.

 • Today 12% of Argentina’s land and 9.5% of marine areas are natural reserves or national parks.

-• Argentina’s capital, Buenos Aires, is celebrated for it’s rich culture and arts scene.
+• Argentina’s capital, Buenos Aires, is celebrated for its rich culture and arts scene.

 The Colón theater is considered one of the top opera houses in the world and excellent museums such as MALBA and the National Fine Arts Museum attract millions of international visitors.